Ameobea/rocket_async_compression/README.md

+If is a fork of https://github.com/ameobea/rocket_async_compression.git.

+Changes made:
+ - Uses rocket 0.5.0-rc.1
+ - Removes tokio as a dependency and uses the reexported tokio lib from rocket
+ - Simplified readme

 # Rocket Async Compression

 This library provides response compression in both gzip and brotli formats for the [Rocket](https://rocket.rs/) using the [`async-compression`](https://docs.rs/async-compression/0.3.8/async_compression/) library.